Studying at Sophia Seminary

 - Resume, including any church positions and service, other employment, community involvement, academic honors, and other awards.
 To be uploaded in the online application.

 - Autobiographical essay of 1250-1500 words addressing four matters: (1) your Christian pilgrimage, (2) your call to ministry, (3) your decision to apply to Sophia Theology Seminary, including your expectations for your seminary experience, and (4) your goals for ministry, as you currently envision them.
 To be uploaded in the online application.

-- Academic writing sample of 2000-2500 words on any topic.
+- Academic writing sample of 2000-2500 words on any topic from the Humanities.
 The sample must include in-text citations or footnotes and an appended bibliography.
 It may be an excerpt of a larger work.
 To be uploaded in the online application.

 - Background check.
 Click here to be taken to the external site to complete the application for the background check.
 The fee of $24.95 is the responsibility of the student.
 Faculty evaluate the nature of the offense in making a decision.
 Upon request, applicants are provided an opportunity to respond to information in the background check.

 - Interview, in-person or video conference: Once the Seminary receives all above materials, a faculty member will contact the candidate to set up an interview, in-person or video conference.
 The interview will have two segments: (1) interview-style questions for extemporaneous response and (2) a prepared response to two assigned readings, one biblical and one from a religious scholar, for discussion